User00342/BioStat_2022/Новое/final.md

 -social support
 -photobase (wounds, rashes, extracts, documents) -express testing
 The mode for each of the categories was equal to one (most often, patients for any purpose came only once).
 Some patients had a large number of visits for the same purpose.
-Thus, the maximum number of main appointments for one person was 35, muximum number of the reception for the photobase - 18.
+Thus, the maximum number of main appointments for one person was 35, maximum number of the reception for the photobase - 18.
 The other categories did not have such high rates.

 ![](final_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->